re:think dyslexia

 Disclaimer

-Re:think Dyslexia makes no warranty, express or implied, that the information contained on this website is comprehensive.
-They accept no responsibility for any consequence arising from the inappropriate application of this information.
+re:think dyslexia makes no warranty, express or implied, that the information contained on this website is comprehensive.
+They accept no responsibility for any consequences arising from the inappropriate application of this information.
 The information on this website should not be considered medical or professional advice.